How to check a fuse with a multimeter

 Set your multimeter to continuity mode or resistance mode, which is usually denoted by an ohm symbol.
 This mode allows you to test whether the fuse is intact.
 On the multimeter, touch the black lead probe to one end of the fuse, and the red lead probe to the other end.
 A reading of “1” or infinity means that the fuse is blown and needs to be replaced.
 If the multimeter shows a resistance value close to 0 or 0 ohms, it indicates that the fuse is intact and functioning properly.

-See also How to pronounce samhain
+See also How to cheat fingerprint drug test

 In some cases, fuses can be visually inspected to determine if they are blown.
 If the wire inside the fuse can be seen as a solid unbroken line, it usually means the fuse is not blown.
 However, relying solely on a visual inspection is not always reliable, which is why it is advisable to use a multimeter for a more accurate test.